Melbourne Pregnancy Naturopath Carmen Farrugia discusses the top 5 ways to manage your menopause naturally.

 Whether we like it or not, menopause is a natural stage of being a woman.
-It’s not something that we are made to look forward to, mainly because of all the ‘horror’ stories from friends, family and the media, however being informed, knowing what to expect, and being equipped to handle the changes to your body, will help make the transition a more positive one.
+Menopause isn’t something that we’re encouraged to look forward to – mainly because of all the ‘horror’ stories from friends, family and the media.
+However, being informed, knowing what to expect, and being equipped to handle the changes to your body will help make the transition more positive.

 What is Peri-Menopause?

 Peri-menopause can begin from mid to late 40s and will usually last anywhere from 2 to 10 years.
-However every woman is different, and may experience peri-menopause earlier or later.
+However every woman is different.

 During peri-menopause you may begin to experience symptoms including:

 - Hot flushes or chills